 - Keep your eye on the clock.
 It’s easy to get caught up in having fun at a bar.
 Plan on a certain “last call” time at each bar to make sure you have enough time to get back to the station.

 - Remember what side of the station you need to be on.
-Generally Metra trains use right-hand running, similar to a road, but the three Union Pacific lines use left-hand (British) running where the direction of travel is reversed.
+Generally Metra trains use right-hand running, similar to a road, but the three Union Pacific lines use left-hand (British) running where the direction of travel is reversed, and Rock Island line trains often change track direction based on time of day.
 If your bar is on the opposite side of the tracks you need to be on to board your next train, leave some extra time to make it back across in case there’s a freight train.

 - Don’t forget a schedule.
 Standard paper schedules are available onboard trains, and pocket-sized paper schedules are available at the downtown terminals.
-Our Weekend Guides can easily be printed out on legal-size paper as well.
+Our Travel Guides can easily be printed out on legal-size paper, or you can request hard copies from us for $5 each.
 Official Metra schedules are also available online and in many transportation smartphone apps.
-If your Train Crawl involves a more complex schedule, consider printing and distributing your own personalized schedule people in your crawl can follow.
+If your Train Crawl involves a more complex schedule, consider printing and distributing your own personalized schedule for your group: we can help with that, too.

 - Use a train tracker app.
 Metra is generally reliable within a few minutes of the printed schedules, but occasionally trains fall behind for one reason or another.
 Utilizing a train tracker smartphone app — like the one built into the Ventra app — will help you see real-time schedule information so you can plan accordingly.